|

 - Examples of transcendental numbers: Ï€ (pi) and e (Euler’s number).

-- Irrationality property: Transcendental numbers are irrational and cannot be expressed as a fraction.
+- Irrationality property: Transcendental numbers are irrational and cannot be expressed as fractions.

-- No polynomial equation: There is no polynomial with integer coefficients that has a transcendental number as a root.
+- No polynomial equation: There is no polynomial with integer coefficients having a transcendental number as a root.

 - Relation with algebraic numbers: Any product of algebraic numbers (different from 0 and 1) with an irrational number is transcendental.